ShiningRocket/MPV_PLAYER/README.md

   tests/media/             # Sample videos for testing
     test.mp4
 ```

+### UI Controls (Auto-hide)
+- A thin control bar appears on mouse movement with: Prev, Next, FF+30s, Mute, Unmute.
+- Controls map to the same operations as the API; API remains the main control channel.

 ### Troubleshooting
 - If you see a black screen, ensure MPV is installed and X11 is used (not Wayland), and that your GPU drivers are OK.
 Try `--vo=gpu` or `--vo=xv` in `player.py` if needed.